-This course explores the structure and interplay of the various institutions and sub-institutions of the American federal government, providing a cursory introduction to the ideas and institutions that shape politics in contemporary America.
-The goal of this course is to help each student arrive at a deeper, more comprehensive understanding of the forces that shape American government and politics.
+This course explores the structure and interplay of the various institutions and subinstitutions of the American federal government, providing a cursory introduction to the ideas and institutions that shape politics in contemporary America.

 GEN 220 ENGLISH COMPOSITION I

 This course develops a student's written communication skills and knowledge of the writing process.
 Students will be introduced to research techniques, rhetorical principles of writing in constructing effective essays, and the fundamentals of English composition.